 On “developing a tolerance” to a supplement

-I occasionally encounter people who use the expression “developed a tolerance” to describe that annoying phenomenon in which a supplement works for a while to treat whatever symptoms you’re complaining of, and then stops.
-Tolerance is more accurately used in the case of prescription drugs or, alas, controlled substances like alcohol or da ganja, and doesn’t really apply to supplements.
+Tolerance is more accurately used in the case of prescription drugs or, alas, controlled substances, and doesn’t really apply to supplements.
 Although tolerance to drugs and controlled substances builds up for different reasons, they are much different mechanisms than what happens with most supplements such as vitamins, minerals, amino acids, etc.

 A common cause of tolerance to a drug is that the drug causes your body to produce less of whatever substance the drug was meant to enhance.
 This happened to me when I first took clonazepam for insomnia.
 The drug was originally designed to control seizures, but my doctor at the time prescribed it for my two-hour-a-night sleep problem.
 For four days I slept NINE HOURS A NIGHT.
 I’ve never felt so good in my life.
 Then it stopped working.
 The doctor said it was a pretty common experience.